abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/db-schema-for-budget-tracker-with-automigrate.md

 A field description is a vector of 3 elements: field name -> column name in database, field type -> [direct mapping](https://github.com/abogoyavlensky/automigrate/tree/master?tab=readme-ov-file#fields) to database column type (PostgreSQL in this guide) and optional map with different options of the field.

 So, we added `id` and made it primary key.
-We decided that `username` should be varying cahracter field of length 255, unique and not null.
+We decided that `username` should be varying character field of length 255, unique and not null.
 Date fields are timestamps with current date by default at the moment of creation of a record in database.

 #### Make migration